-The Nominations and Governance Committee comprised three non-executive directors and during the year was chaired by Colin Franklin for part of the year, who then passed the Chair role to Nemone Wynn-Evans in accordance with the Society's succession plan.
-For attendance details, see the table on page 21.
+The Nominations and Governance Committee comprised three nonexecutive directors and during the year was chaired by Nemone Wynn-Evans.
+For attendance details, see the table on page 22.
 The committee is responsible for leading the process for senior appointments, ensuring plans are in place for orderly succession to both the Board and senior management positions, and ensuring that the Board and senior management have the appropriate skills and experience to effectively manage the business and deliver the Society's strategy.
 The committee meets at least twice a year.

-During 2022 the committee oversaw the Society's strengthening of its governance practices.
-The committee provided oversight, influence and guidance as the Board developed key policies and practices.
-Considerations included the governance manual, Code of Conduct, matters reserved for the Board and the succession plan.
-The committee ensures adherence with the Code and ensures that the values and culture of the Society are reflected in its governance practices and policies.
+During 2023, the committee provided oversight, influence and guidance as the Board developed key policies and practices.
+Considerations included the governance manual, committee selfassessment effectiveness reviews and the succession plan.
+The committee ensures adherence with the Code, and that the values and culture of the Society are reflected in its governance practices and policies.